gulfiliz/gulfiliz.github.io/_posts/2025-04-11-epictetus.md

 He could not own property.
 He could be sold, beaten, killed.

-And he found — or he built —
+And he found, or he built,
 a space that could not be taken.

 The inner life.